If things go wrong

 Major Events Management Act(external link) — Legislation NZ

 How to complain

-- Check the terms and conditions of your ticket — this will help you understand what you can expect, eg if the ticket is valid if it has been resold.
+- Check the terms and conditions of your ticket — this will help you understand what you can expect, for example if the ticket is valid if it has been resold.

-- Gather proof, eg emails between you and the seller, bank statements, details of conversations and dates.
+- Gather proof, such as emails between you and the seller, bank statements, details of conversations and dates.

-- Think about what you will say, eg what you are unhappy about.
+- Think about what you will say, such as what you are unhappy about.

-- Decide your ideal outcome, egan apology, money off other tickets, a refund.
+- Decide your ideal outcome, for example an apology, money off other tickets, a refund.

 During the conversation:

 - Stick to the facts — explain the problem in detail and provide any evidence you have.